imba/vscode-imba/README.md

 # Visual Studio Code Language Support for Imba

 Imba is programming language for building amazing full-stack webapps.
 You can use it on the server and client.
 To learn more about Imba visit [https://imba.io](https://imba.io)

+For the best experience, install the [typescript nightly](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next) extension for vscode.
+The imba languageserver utilizes functionality from the latest version of typescript for auto imports++

 This extension provides you with